NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

   )
 ) <tab:soft_spec>

-// @plt:bench_single shows how the runtime of the simulation depends on the coarse and fine discretizations when using a purley sequential algorithm; these results are using the velocity-Verlet method.
-// The symmetry these plots is consistent with the fact that in a sequential algorithm, the total discretization is effectively the product of the coarse and fine discretizations.
-// Otherwise, both plots show that doublings of the discretization yield linear increases in the runtime.

-// // TODO: recreate single threaded benchmark plot with better formatting
-// #figure(
-//   caption: [The runtime of a sequential integration algorithm depends effectively on the product of the coarse (left) and fine (right) discretizations.],
-//   image(
-//     "images/benchmarks/bench_single.png",
-//     width:77%
-//   )
-// ) <plt:bench_single>

-@plt:bench_gpu shows how the runtime depends on the coarse and fine discretizations when using multithreading on the GPU.
-The dependence of the runtime's order of magnitude on the coarse discretization (left) is shown to be linear for all fine discretizations.
-More specifically, an increase of coarse discretization by a factor of eight leads to the runtime increasing by a factor of ten, approximately.
-Additionally, nearly all fine discretizations yield similar results meaning that the runtime is mostly insensitive to the fine discretization.

 // TODO: add discussion about the best combination of coarse and fine discretizations
 #figure(
   caption: [The efficiency of the simulation when run on a single GPU, characterized by the product of its error and runtime.
 This efficiency depends both on the coarse (left) and fine (right) discretizations.],